Code-Institute-Submissions/ms2-olespanish-game/README.md

 - [GitHub](https://github.com/) - used to host the project.
 - [Google Fonts](https://fonts.google.com/) - used to provide the fonts Nixie One for the main text, and Fascinate Inline for some headers.
 - [Font Awesome](https://fontawesome.com/) - used the Font Awesome icons to hear the voice clip in the Refresh Vocabulary page.
-- [Canva](https://www.canva.com/) - used to design all the cards for all levels, the game's logo and icon.
+- [Canva](https://www.canva.com/) - used to design all the cards, the game's logo and icon.
 - [Favicon](https://www.favicon-generator.org//) - used to create the icon from the design made with Canva.
 - [Pixabay](https://pixabay.com/) - used to get images for the project.
 - [TinyJPG](https://tinyjpg.com/) - used to compress the size of the images and icon before making it a Favicon.
 - [HTML Color Codes](https://html-color-codes.info/): to select colours codes from an image to create the website's colour palette.
 - [Text 2 MP3](https://www.texttomp3.online/): to generate the vocabulary words' pronunciation.
-- [Coolors.co](https://coolors.co/): to generate color palette for the project.
+- [Coolors.co](https://coolors.co/): to generate the color palette for the project.
 - [Autoprefixer](https://autoprefixer.github.io/) - used to parsethe CSS and to add vendor prefixes to CSS rules.
+- [Am I Responsive?](http://ami.responsivedesign.is/) - used to show in a quick visual way the responsiveness of the site.

 ---